mikeizbicki/cmc-csci143/week_11/README.md

     1. full text search
     1. indexing arrays
     1. indexing `JSONB`
+    1. basically, anything that uses the `@@` operator
 1. limitations:
-    1. elements never deleted
+    1. elements (i.e. lexemes) never deleted
-    1. slow to modify
+    1. slow to modify (fast mode vs slow mode)
     1. does not store auxiliary information (fixed in rum index)
         1. position of lexemes in the document
         1. timestamp/pagerank of the document
+        1. must recheck the table pages
     1. does not support index scan / index only scan;
        only supports bitmap scans;